boltlabs-inc/key-mgmt-demo/README.md

 Once a key has been generated and stored remotely, you can authenticate to the key server and retrieve the secret if you persist the key ID in your local storage as follows:
 ```
-// load the acount name, password and client config as before
+// Load the acount name, password and client config as before
 ...
 // Authenticate to the key server as before
 ...